Westminster Under School

 Westminster Under School is an independent preparatory school for boys aged 7 to 13, attached to Westminster School in London.

 The school was founded in 1943 in the precincts of Westminster School in Little Dean's Yard, just behind Westminster Abbey.
 In 1951 the Under School relocated to its own premises in Eccleston Square.
 Due to rising numbers of pupils in the 1960s and 1970s, the school moved again in 1981 to its present site, a former hospital, overlooking the Westminster School playing fields in Vincent Square.
 There are 285 pupils attending the school.
-The school has a strong musical tradition and provides choristers for St Margaret's Church in Westminster Abbey.
+The school has a strong musical tradition and prior to COVID-19, provided choristers for St Margaret's Church in Westminster Abbey.
 It also excels in sport, drama (having produced winners of the recent Shakespeare Schools Festival), chess and Latin.
-Most boys attending the school move on to Westminster School after the completion of either Common Entrance or Scholarship examinations (in the case of Westminster School, the Challenge), although a number of boys each year go on to other schools, including Eton.

-The previous Master was Mark O'Donnell, who retired in 2020 due to ill health.
-Steve Bailey came out of his retirement in the 2020/21 academic year as an interim measure.
-The current Master is Kate Jefferson, who recently came back from maternity leave, during which the acting Master was Michael Woodside.
+The previous Master until May 2026 was Kate Jefferson.
+The current Master is Michael Woodside.
 There are 47 members of staff.

-The school fees in 2025 (post the introduction of VAT on private school fees) were between £10,350 and £10,609 per term.

 History

 The Under School was founded in September 1943 at 2 Little Dean's Yard (now known as Grant's House) by the former Headmaster of Westminster School, John Traill Christie.

 The Under School was first established at 2 Little Dean's Yard, known as Grant's House (right), part of the school including College (far left) was destroyed during the Blitz – this image is a present-day view.

-There were only 6 teachers when the school was established and only 31 boys.
+There were six teachers when the school was established and 31 boys.
 Dean's Yard was used as a playing field for the boys and the roofless remains of the school along with the bombed school hall were used as a playground.
 St Faith's Chapel in Westminster Abbey served as the school chapel.
 For much of the Under School's history, the final year (Year 8) was known as the Upper Remove and the second to last year (Year 7) was known as the Remove.

 After the war, the school moved to its own premises in Eccleston Square, and in 1981 moved to its present site in Vincent Square to cope with expanding numbers.
+The building had previously operated as the Grosvenor Hospital between 1866 and 1976.